PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed TA since replicas at T1 non DATADISK prevented T2 replicas from being used
   * using DATADISK for MCP T1 input at ND,ES,DE,NL,TW
   * added a patch for MWT2 to associate MWT2_DATADISK in TA
   * allowed wildcards in cloudconfig.tier1SE